kubernetes/website/content/en/docs/tasks/tools/install-kubectl.md

     ```shell
     kubectl completion bash >/etc/bash_completion.d/kubectl
     ```
-- Should you have an alias for kubectl, completion can can be extended to work for it as well:
+- If you have an alias for kubectl, you can extend shell completion to work with that alias:

     ```shell
     echo 'alias k=kubectl' >>~/.bashrc